Comparing first order microscopic and macroscopic crowd models for an increasing number of massive agents: General non-stationary dynamics

 is such that the component due to interactions tends to predominate over the desired one for growing $N$. \end{example}

-\begin{example} Besides the extreme cases of Examples~\ref{ex:alpha},~\ref{ex:beta}, one may also consider intermediate cases in which both $\alpha$ and $\beta$ are simultaneously nonzero (and not necessarily positive).
+\begin{example} Besides the extreme cases in Examples~\ref{ex:alpha},~\ref{ex:beta}, we may also consider intermediate cases in which both $\alpha$ and $\beta$ are simultaneously nonzero (and not necessarily positive).
 For instance, for $\alpha=2$, $\beta=-1$ we get

-which corresponds to weaker and weaker interactions in a smaller and smaller sensory region (in fact $\supp{K^N_{2,-1}}\subseteq B_{R/N}(0)$).
-This may model pedestrians who agree to stay closer and closer as their number increases, like e.g., in highly crowded train or metro stations during rush hours.
+which corresponds to interactions that weaken and that are restricted to a contracting sensory region (in fact $\supp{K^N_{2,-1}}\subseteq B_{R/N}(0)$) as $N$ grows.
+This models pedestrians who agree to stay closer and closer as their number increases, like e.g., in highly crowded train or metro stations during rush hours.
 The resulting velocity: